Pavlo Melnyk

-I’m a postdoctoral researcher at the Computer Vision Laboratory, Linköping University, Sweden, where I earned my PhD in Electrical Engineering with a specialization in Computer Vision (focusing on Geometric Deep Learning), supervised by Michael Felsberg and funded by WASP.
-You can find more details in my CV.
-My research interests include geometry, equivariant neural networks, AI for Science, and AI for Good.
+I’m currently a postdoctoral researcher in the division of Computer Vision and Learning Systems, Linköping University, where I previously earned my PhD in Electrical Engineering with a specialisation in Computer Vision, focusing on Geometric Deep Learning.
+I was supervised by Michael Felsberg and funded by WASP.
+Further details can be found in my CV.

 Interests